 Chocolate and peanut butter together are never a bad idea.
 So, the rest of the candy bars got chopped up and folded into the cookie dough.
 No one was sad about this fate.

 These Peanut Butter Butterfinger Cookies (or Peanut Butterfinger Cookies, if you prefer) turned out so much better than I ever would have expected!
-My kids and husband must have thought so too.
-We polished off the full batch within a day.

 With a chewy texture punctuated by the crunch of the candy bars, these cookies are a Butterfinger lover’s wildest dreams–and so easy to make, too.